Jonah Heim Preview, Player Props: Rangers vs. Twins

-On Thursday, Jonah Heim (.138 slugging percentage in past 10 games, with zero home runs) and the Texas Rangers face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 7:10 PM ET.
+The Texas Rangers, including Jonah Heim (.138 batting average in his past 10 games), battle starting pitcher Sonny Gray and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Diamondbacks.
+He had a hitless performance in his previous game (0-for-4) against the Twins.

 Jonah Heim Game Info & Props vs. the Twins